Bicyclist fatally struck by hit-and-run driver in the Bronx

-MOUNT HOPE, Bronx (WABC) --Police are searching for the driver who hit a bicyclist in the Bronx and left him to die.
+MOUNT HOPE, Bronx (WABC) --Police are searching for the driver who hit a bicyclist in the Bronx and left him to die late Monday.

-It happened just before 11 p.m.
-Monday night on Webster Avenue in Mount Hope.
+It happened just before 11 p.m. on Webster Avenue in the Mount Hope section.

 Police say the driver of a box truck hit the 46-year-old cyclist and kept going.